deadlydog/Blasteroid/ReadMe.md

 Most of the graphics and sound effects were made by me, but the music and some of the graphics are from 3rd party sources.

+Feel free to check out the source code :)

 ## Get it

 [Download it](Installers/) and check it out.